ipfs/ipfs-gui/research/README.md

 Discussion: https://github.com/ipfs-shipyard/pm-ipfs-gui/issues/10

 **Desktop** allows you to pin a CID.
-You don't need to aleady store that content.
+You don't need to already store that content.
 You can paste in any CID and give it a label to remind yourself what it was.

 | Desktop pin pane | Add a pin |
 |------------------|-----------|